 The rapid advancement of these technologies has led to an increased demand for trained professionals who can understand and utilize them effectively.
 As such, organizations must ensure their employees have the skills necessary to leverage these emerging technologies to remain competitive in the ever-evolving project management space.

-The state of the industry statistics suggests that project management will likely continue to be vital to many industries and organizations in 2023 and beyond.
+The state of the industry statistics suggests that project management will likely continue to be vital to many industries and organizations.
 With the rise of artificial intelligence and data analytics, project management will be impacted by new technologies that will enhance project management processes.

 Project failure statistics indicate that most projects fail to meet their objectives or stay within their initial budgets and timelines.
 Project performance statistics highlight the importance of effective project management, with well-managed projects more likely to be successful than those that are not.